Share this article

 Playful biting

 If you’ve ever watched two kittens playing together, you’ll know that play biting is a real thing.
-Cats can continue this behavior into adulthood, which is not a sign of good behavior.
-When you play with your cat avoid using your hands and toes, using them will encourage a cat to see them as toys.
+Cats use play as a form of practice for various life skills, including hunting tactics such as biting and pouncing.
+Play remains important to cats well into adulthood, so it’s important to set good ground rules early on.
+Try to set aside regular time to play with your cat, but always avoid using your hands and toes, as using them will encourage a cat to see them as toys.
 Similarly, if you notice your cat becoming overstimulated whilst you’re stroking them (raised fur, airplane ears, dilated pupils) it’s best to stop petting them.

 Love bites